sbergot/wandering-mushroom/README.md

-# hollow-mushroom
+# Wandering Mushroom

-This is the repository of the Hollow Mushroom blog.
+This is the repository of the Wandering Mushroom blog.